-- (2) If a participant is able to appear only by telephone, that participant must identify themselves when requested by the court and thereafter when speaking during the hearing.
+- E. For purposes of this rule, a "participant" includes an accused, a party, an attorney, an alleged victim, or a witness. - F. Unless approved by the court, participants must appear with their camera turned on.
+If a participant has security concerns about appearing on camera, this concern should be brought to the court's attention before the hearing.
+Attorneys and participants will identify themselves by their correct legal name in the caption, they will not use alternate screen names or avatars. - G. If a participant is able to appear only by telephone, that participant must identify themselves when requested by the court and thereafter when speaking during the hearing.
 Participants appearing by telephone may not place the Court on hold or use a speakerphone.
-Participants may turn off "caller ID" when appearing by telephone. - (3) All participants must ensure that there are no interruptions or distractions for the duration of their appearance at the hearing.
-No other individual (including a minor child or household pets) may appear with the participant or be heard during the hearing without prior court approval, other than when an attorney appears with their client from a common remote location. - (4) All participants must place their microphones on mute unless they are speaking.
-All participants must refrain from speaking unless addressed or otherwise allowed by the court. - (5) Individual judges have the discretion to allow remote observation by persons who are not participants and the authority to manage remote observation, including by requiring the identification of an observer and/or requiring observers to have their cameras turned on.
+Participants may turn off "caller ID" when appearing by telephone. - H. All participants must ensure that there are no interruptions or distractions for the duration of their appearance at the hearing.
+No other individual (including a minor child or household pets) may appear with the participant or be heard during the hearing without prior court approval, other than when an attorney appears with their client from a common remote location. - All participants must place their microphones on mute unless they are speaking.
+All participants must refrain from speaking unless addressed or otherwise allowed by the court. - J. Individual judges have the discretion to allow remote observation by persons who are not participants and the authority to manage remote observation, including by requiring the identification of an observer and/or requiring observers to have their cameras turned on.